 The Guide to Services has some words that are not always easy to understand.
-The "Glossary" section defines some of these words.
-You may want to refer to the "Glossary" section while reading the Guide to Services to help you to better understand each section.
+The "Mental Health Glossary" section defines some of these words.
+You may want to refer to the "Mental Health Glossary" section while reading the Guide to Services to help you to better understand each section.

-Access: The entry point to the Prepaid Inpatient Health Plan (PIHP), sometimes called an "access center," where Medicaid and HMP enrollees and uninsured/underinsured individuals call or go to request behavioral health services and/or substance use disorder services.
+Access: The entry point to the Prepaid Inpatient Health Plan (PIHP), sometimes called an "access center," where Medicaid and HMP beneficiaries and uninsured/underinsured individuals call or go to request mental health services and/or substance use disorder services.